pimcore/advanced-object-search/Readme.md

-# Plugin for BackedSearch via Elasticsearch
+# Advanced Object Search via Elasticsearch

+Advanced Object Search bundle provides advanced object search in Pimcore backend powered by Elasticsearch.

-## Integration into pimcore
+## Integration into Pimcore

+### Installation
+TBD

+### GUI
+GUI for creating searches against ES index with
+- saving functionality
+- sharing functionality

+### Plugin Hooks
+Following event listeners are called automatically
+- pimcore.object.postUpdate - object is updated in ES index, all child objects are added to update queue.
+- pimcore.object.preDelete  - object is deleted from ES index.
+- pimcore.class.postUpdate  - ES index mapping is updated or index recreated if necessary.

 ### Pimcore Console
-Functions in pimcore console.
+Functions in Pimcore console.
-- es-backend-search:process-update-queue --> processes whole update queue of es search index.
+- advanced-object-search:process-update-queue --> processes whole update queue of es search index.
-- es-backend-search:re-index --> Reindex all objects of given class.
+- advanced-object-search:re-index --> Reindex all objects of given class.
 Does not delete index first or resets update queue.
-- es-backend-search:update-mapping --> Deletes and recreates mapping of given classes.
+- advanced-object-search:update-mapping --> Deletes and recreates mapping of given classes.
 Resets update queue for given class.

-For details see documentation directly in pimcore console.
+For details see documentation directly in Pimcore console.

-### Plugin Hooks
-Following Plugin-Hooks are called automatically
-- object.postUpdate - object is updated in es index, all child objects are added to update queue.
-- object.preDelete  - object is deleted from es index.

-Currently, there is no automatic mapping and index updating after changes of classes.

 ### Pimcore Maintenance
-With every pimcore mainentance call, 500 entries of update queue are processed.
+With every Pimcore maintenance call, 500 entries of update queue are processed.

-### GUI
-GUI for creating searches against es index with
-- saving functionality
-- sharing functionality

 ## API Methods